 This is a 10-week programme to assist students who have already completed their academic underpinning knowledge for Chief Mates to prepare for the Chief Mate MCA/SQA examinations in Navigation and Stability & Structure.

-You will have 200 hours of tuition spread between navigation based topics, stability based topics and structure based topics as well as weekly mock exams/feedback to help you prepare.
+You will have 200 hours of tuition spread between navigation-based topics, stability-based topics and structure-based topics.
 Academic tutorials are also held weekly to re-cap on particular topics should you require.

 The course is taught by an experienced team of lecturers who will prepare you fully so you will feel confident before entering the exam room.

 Please note, this course is taught face-to-face on campus.